-New York – According to a recent poll by Siena College Research Institute, the majority of working women in Upstate New York find unequal wages and sex harassment in the workplace to be a major problem.
-However, our New York City sexual harassment lawyers at the Derek T. Smith Law Group have learned that male CEOs in the Upstate New York area don’t think sexual harassment and gender discrimination is much of an issue at all.
+New York – According to a recent poll by Siena College Research Institute, the majority of working women in Upstate New York find unequal wages and sexual harassment in the workplace to be a major problem.
+However, our New York City sexual harassment lawyers at the Derek Smith Law Group have learned that male CEOs in the Upstate New York area don’t think sexual harassment and gender discrimination is much of an issue at all.

 The Siena College survey reveals some shocking numbers: 71% of those polled believe that equal pay is at least “somewhat” of a problem for female employees in New York.
 Sexual harassment is almost as big of a concern: 69% of poll participants think it is either “somewhat” of an issue or a “very big” problem.
 We recommend seeking the guidance of a sexual harassment lawyer in New York City if you believe you have been victimized at work.

-Here’s what’s even more surprising: only 27% of Upstate New York CEOs see that the wage gap between men and women is still a concern.
+Here’s what’s even more surprising: Only 27% of Upstate New York CEOs see that the wage gap between men and women is still a concern.
 A mere 30% of those New York CEOs think sexual harassment is a problem for women in the workplace.
-Keep in mind that the CEOs included both male and female respondents in in New York.
+Keep in mind that the CEOs included both male and female respondents in New York.

 CEOs and average workers seemed to agree, however, that the main concern for working women was balancing home and work responsibilities.